Empirical Prompt Engineering for Construct Identification with Large Language Models

 \subsubsection{Persona Pattern}

 A persona pattern is a short phrase, commonly added to the beginning of the prompt, which provides the LLM with either a role to play or a characteristic to embody (\cite{white_prompt_2023}).
-For example, we might append, “You are a therapist” or “You are a psychologist” ahead of our task descriptions.
-The key motivation underlying a persona pattern is the idea that the researcher may not know what details of the task need to be specified in the prompt but will likely know the types of people who could successfully complete the task (\cite{white_prompt_2023}).
-In theory, appending a persona patterns works because it draws on a kind of “cultural consciousness” associated with the role (\cite{reynolds_prompt_2021}, p.
+In theory, appending a persona pattern works because it draws on a kind of “cultural consciousness” associated with the role (\cite{reynolds_prompt_2021}, p.
 4).
 In calling on the therapist or psychologist role, for example, we hope that the model is also activating patterns associated with negative core beliefs in the psychology context.
-To our knowledge, evidence underlying the effectiveness of the persona pattern is largely anecdotal rather than experimental.
-However, \cite{battle2024} have conducted a series of experiments on the efficacy of a related approach – termed positive thinking.
-A positive thinking prompt simply appends an upbeat phrase to the task.
-Often, this is combined with a role – as in “You are an expert mathematician” but may simply be a characteristic, as in “You are highly intelligent” (\cite{battle2024}, p.
-2).
-While a theory has not been outlined for why positive thinking without a role would be useful, the authors conclude that, in most – but not all - instances, the prompt addition positively impacted model performance.